9 SEO copywriting tips to help you make better content, and rank higher. Don’t miss out on these important SEO tips in your SEO content writing!

 Images play an important role in content marketing strategy.
 In fact, content with images gets 94% more total views.

 Human brains can process images faster compared to written content.
-That’s why it is very important to include images whenever possible in your content.
+That’s why it is essential to include images whenever possible in your content.

 Plus, they do a better job of capturing our short attention spans!